T-6, the basic Taproot Dance

 The T-9A foot pattern is found throughout the Balkans, under as many names as there are 9-beat songs to dance it to.
 If the term T-9A sounds too technical to you, call the pattern Devetorka, just don’t think of it as an exclusively Macedonian dance.

 T-11A: Gankino Horo

 T-7A: Taproot, Macedonian Style

-Most Recreational Folk Dancers know this dance as Lesnoto, but Macedonians themselves use other terms (see Lesnoto is not a Macedonian Dance under DANCE>3A.-LIVING DANCES>Lesnoto is not…).
+Most Recreational Folk Dancers know this dance as Lesnoto, but Macedonians themselves use other terms (click: https://folkdancefootnotes.org/dance/a-real-folk-dance-what-is-it/about/lesnoto-is-not-a-macedonian-dance/).
 The structure of the T-7A is the same as the T-6; 2-to-the-right, 1-to-the-left; but there are more beats, and the beats are of uneven length.
 In a classic T-6, each pair of steps is 2 slow beats.
 The 3 pairs of steps add up to 6 beats, or one dance phrase.

 In a T-7A each pair of steps add up to 7 fast beats – a Slow (3 quick counts) and two Quicks (2 quick counts each).
 3+2+2=7 counts.
 The 3 pairs of steps that make a T-7A phrase add up to 21 fast counts.
 In the YouTube below, from the 57-second mark to 1:13, he does 2 2/3 sets of 2-to-the-right, 1-to-the-left.
 56 fast counts total.

 A Hybrid T-7A – Eleno Mome